LukasZahradnik/PyNeuraLogic/examples/quickstart_tutorial.md

 ```

 This tells you:
+- The `triangle` predicate is derivable for all three nodes — our hand-crafted rule fires because the graph is fully connected (a triangle)
 - The `predict` predicate can be queried for nodes 0, 1, and 2 (good — those are the nodes we want to classify)
 - The hidden `h1` predicate is also derivable (it's the intermediate layer)